 Monday, 14 October 2013

-A birthday wouldn't be a birthday without cake, so for my friend's birthday in August I made a nice light and summery coconut and vanilla cake!
+A birthday wouldn't be a birthday without cake, so for my friend's birthday in August I made a nice summery coconut and vanilla cake!
 With so much keeping me busy at the moment (ie. A levels) I haven't had time to publish this until now :(

-I decorated the cake with pink rosebuds and gypsophila which fit with the pink theme!
-Gyp is probably now one of my all time favourite flowers.
-I think they'd make a great addition to a wedding bouquet or any sort of summer/ spring floral arrangement.
-The bright pink of the rosebuds looks really pretty next to the coconut and I think this cake is really easy to decorate.
-Its pretty neutral so goes with any kind of flower or berries or anything you fancy I guess!
-A pretty cluster of blueberries and redcurrants would look really pretty, or some lavender.
-Recently I've really started getting into flowers, I love walking into my bedroom and seeing a bunch of flowers on my table.
-The only problem is that I'm really bad at keeping them alive, when I was 11 I somehow managed to kill my cactus by under watering it.
+Flowers are great, I really need to commit to the whole looking-after-flowers thing...
+I want to have flowers everywhere but the only problem is that I'm really bad at keeping plants alive, when I was 11 I somehow managed to kill my cactus by under watering it.
 I under watered a cactus.
 But I'm trying!
 So far I have a pretty bunch of flowers in my room that I've kept alive for almost a week...
 Its a start!
 Maybe I should get some Miracle-Gro...
 I also have an obsession with lavender.
-I bought some lavender fragrance oil for my oil burner and it smells amazing.
-I've found that lavender is a scent that people either really love or really hate.
+I bought some lavender fragrance oil for my oil burner and it smells amazing but I've found that lavender is a scent that people either really love or really hate, like marmite.
 Personally I love it and the scent is really soothing and helps me to sleep.
 To see the full extent of my lavender obsession, check out my board on pinterest!